-As well as teaching at undergraduate and postgraduate level, William is the Outreach Officer for the School of History.
+William is the Outreach Officer for the School of History.
 Together with his team of postgraduates and undergraduates, he takes the study of history into local schools.
 Working with over 50 schools in the area, the team offers close curriculum support (particularly at GCSE and A Level), extra-curricular activities in conjunction with external partners, and study days at the University campus.
 If any schools or teachers are interested in arranging any support then please get in touch.

 If any students are interested in joining the team of ambassadors then do not hesitate to get in contact.
 The outreach team run a recruitment round a couple of times a year so look out for those opportunities too.

 William undertook his PhD on ‘The Irish Amateur Military Tradition in the British Army, 1854-1945’, which came out as a monograph with Manchester University Press in 2016.
 In addition to this, he contributed a chapter to an edited volume (I. Beckett (ed.), Citizen Soldiers and the British Empire) released in August 2012 and has also published on the Ulster Home Guard during the Second World War.